 Generally, as the foal gets older, this type of behavior lessens.

 But the original email was what effect the bonder has on very young horses.

 All I can say is try it and see what happens.

-You want to be very low-keyed when doing the bonder with any horse but especially so with young horses.
+You want to be very low-keyed when doing the bonder with any horse but especially so with very young horses.

 I personally have only been involved with bordering two 4 month foals and both of them belong to us.
-My partner Kellie Sharpe Click here for Kellie's account. took them into the RP one at a time and put them through the bonder and while I noticed no real sign they were responding the same I'd seen many adult horses respond, I did notice they had a more compliant attitude afterwards.
+My former horse partner Kellie Sharpe Click here for Kellie's account. took them into the RP one at a time and put them through the bonder and while I noticed no real sign they were responding the same I'd seen many adult horses respond, I did notice they had a more compliant attitude afterwards.

 The bonder procedure was performed after some leading practice around the barnyard along the order I mentioned earlier.
 Which of the two sessions had what effect on the foals, I have no idea.
 I have not used the bonder on any other young stock up to this point.

 NOTE: We have used the bonder on very young stock since this page was originally put up.
 We have great success with little snots when we do not "bonder" them as much as we move them casually around an enclosure like a lead mare would do.
 "Mine!
 Move away from that!"
 "That's mine too!"